About Monmouth Timeline

 These events are brought to life through a series of features called “This Day in Monmouth County History,” which we publish on our various social media pages.

 We do not presume to present a complete narrative history of Monmouth County.
 We present the major events that occurred over the centuries, to illustrate the most significant moments in time, and we provide sourcing so those who want to learn more can do so.

 And, Monmouth Timeline is most certainly incomplete, there are scores of major events and important stories still ahead of us, waiting to be researched, sourced and added to the database.
 We will continue to populate our database with more events over time ourselves, but it is our hope that our community of visitors and history buffs will drive a lot of growth in the site, through suggestions and ideas (See the “Get Involved” page for specific ways you can be a part of Monmouth Timeline).

 Our commitment is to operate Monmouth Timeline with complete integrity.
 Every event is sourced as best we can, and we are grateful to those who can suggest better sources for our existing events.
 We will use art and images that are either in the public domain, or where we have obtained appropriate permissions and usage rights.
 If we find we have inadvertently use an image without the right authorization, we will take immediate steps to remove the image or obtain the rights.

 And so this is just the beginning.
-I’m grateful to so many people, especially Meg Sharp Walton and the rest of the staff at the Monmouth County Historical Association, where I worked as a volunteer and first began making a list of major events.
+I’m grateful to so many people, especially Dana Howell and the rest of the staff at the Monmouth County Historical Association, where I worked as a volunteer and first began making a list of major events.
 MCHA does an outstanding job at preserving our historical heritage, cultural traditions and important artifacts, and we will support their efforts at every opportunity.

 Thanks again to everyone who helped make this vision a reality.